hawkinsw/CS5138/NetworkLabConfiguration/LabConfiguration.md

 ### Assumptions

-It is assumed that you have installed a Kali and an Ubuntu Linux or Windows guest on the same hypervisor and are virtualizing them with VirtualBox.
+It is assumed that you have installed a Kali and an Ubuntu Linux or Windows guest on the same hypervisor and are virtualizing them with VirtualBox or VMWare Fusion.
 For additional information on how to perform these installations using different hypervisors, see the class' Wiki.
 Even if you are using a different hypervisor, these instructions might still help you!

+Continue [below](#configuring-the-hypervisor---virtualbox) if you are using VirtualBox and [skip](#configuring-the-hypervisor---vmware-fusion) ahead if you are using VMWare Fusion.

-### Configuring the Guests's NICs
+### Configuring The Hypervisor - VirtualBox

 Begin by opening up VirtualBox.
 While the VM is powered down (and *not* just paused), select the Kali VM and then open its settings.